 )

-The code above implements a FileSensor that checks for every 30 seconds if a file exists (but no file is specified yet).
-Now you might wonder, what is the best poke interval?
-What is the optimal value for it?
-Well, there is no right answer for that.
-The shorter the poke interval, the faster the check and so the task completion.
+The code above uses the FileSensor that verifies if a file exists (no file is specified yet) every 30 seconds.
+You may wonder, what’s the best value to put here?
+Is there an optimal value for it?
+Well, there is no right or wrong answer to that.
+The shorter the poke interval, the faster the check and the task completion.
 But, be careful.
-If it is too short, there is no guarantee that Airflow will be able to evaluate each interval in time.
+If it is too short, there is no guarantee that Airflow will be able to evaluate each interval in time, and you may pressure the scheduler.

-Ultimately it depends on your condition, your criteria.
-For instance, checking if a record exists in a SQL Table means creating a new connection at each interval and a network latency.
-My advise to you, define a “reasonable” value, the default one is usually a good fit.
-Behind the scene, the poke process is nothing more than a loop verifying your condition with a sleep in it.
+Ultimately it depends on your condition and the behavior of what you are waiting for.
+For instance, checking if a record exists in an SQL Table means creating a new connection at each interval with network latency.
+Or if you know the total wait time will be 30 minutes, there is no need for a Sensor to check a condition every 60 seconds (the default).
+My recommendation; define a meaningful value.
+Under the hood, the poke process is a loop verifying your condition with a sleep in it.

-Speaking of the time interval, what if the file never arrives?
+Speaking of the time interval, what if the file never comes?

 Pools and Concurrency

-Easy to forget but it is super important!
-You should always define a timeout to your Airflow Sensors.
+Easy to forget but super important!
+You should always define a timeout for your Airflow Sensors.
 ALWAYS.
 Why?
-Let me give you a concrete example.
-However, we need to step back a little bit and understand what’s going on when a task is executed in Airflow.
+Let me give you an example.
+But first, let’s step back to understand what happens when a task runs with Airflow.

-In Airflow, all operators share a common pool soberly called “default_pool”.
-If you go to Admin -> Pools here is what you get:
+In Airflow, all operators share a common pool called “default_pool”.
+If you go to Admin -> Pools, here is what you get:

-Now, what’s the link with the Sensor timeout?
+Now, what’s the relation with the Sensor timeout?

 The Deadlock

-The timeout attribute defines the maximum number of seconds a Sensor is allowed to run for.
+parameter defines the maximum number of seconds a Sensor is allowed to run for.
 It is not a timeout for each poke interval but for the whole Sensor execution process.
-By default, this timeout is set to 7 days or 60 * 60 * 24 * 7 seconds.
-And let’s take a few seconds to understand why it can be a big problem for you.
+This timeout is set to 7 days or 60 * 60 * 24 * 7 seconds by default.
+Let’s take a few seconds to understand why it can be a big deal for you.
 Back to your data pipeline:

-Let’s say the schedule interval of your DAG is set to daily but the files of Partner A, B and C never come.
-Also, the maximum number of running tasks for that DAG is limited to 12 (concurrency=12 or dag_concurrency=12).
-Now, what do you think is going to happen?
+Image your DAG runs every day at midnight but the files from sources A, B, and C, never come.
+Also, the maximum number of running tasks for that DAG is limited to 12 (max_active_tasks_per_dag=12).
+Now, what do you think will happen?

-- Day 1: DAG Run 1, Tasks Partner A, B and C are polling, 3 tasks/slots are occupied.
-9 slots left.
+- Day 1: DAG Run 1, Tasks A, B, and C are polling, and 3 tasks/slots are occupied—9 slots left.

-- Day 2: DAG Run 2, Tasks Partner A, B and C are polling, 3 tasks/slots are occupied, 6 in total.
-6 slots left.
+- Day 2: DAG Run 2, Tasks A, B, and C are polling, 3 tasks/slots are occupied, 6 in total—6 slots left.

-- Day 3: DAG Run 3, Tasks Partner A, B and C are polling, 3 tasks/slots are occupied, 9 in total.
-3 slots left.
+- Day 3: DAG Run 3, Tasks A, B, and C are polling, 3 tasks/slots are occupied, 9 in total—3 slots left.

 - Day 5: DAG Run 5, No more slots available -> Deadlock! 😱

-Yes that’s right.
-You’ve just discovered the Sensor Deadlock.
-As the concurrency limit is set to 12, all slots are occupied by your sensors and you can’t execute any more tasks.
-Now you might say, “Wait, isn’t the job of the timeout to deal with that?”
-Yes it is!
-But, it is set to 7 days by default.
-So, you have to wait 2 more days before being able to execute new tasks.
+That’s right.
+You can’t run any new tasks until a Sensor times out.
+That’s the Sensor deadlock.
+With the concurrency limit of 12, all slots are occupied by your sensors, and you can’t execute any more tasks.
+Now you may say, “Wait, isn’t the job of the timeout to deal with that?”
+It is!
+But it’s seven days by default.
+Therefore, you have to wait two more days before being able to execute new tasks again.

-Always, Always define a meaningful timeout for your Sensors.
+Always, always define a meaningful timeout for your Sensors.
 Always.
-Basically, it has to be shorter than the schedule interval of your DAG and corresponds to the time range in which you expect to see your condition being met.
+It has to be shorter than the schedule interval of your DAG and corresponds to the time range in which you expect to have your condition met.
 For example, if your DAG runs once a day at 8 AM, and your files should land at 08:10 AM, a timeout set to 30 minutes might be a good idea.
 That will prevent you from the Sensor Deadlock issue.

 waiting_for_file = FileSensor(